 The 19th-century tintype process used thinly-hammered iron as a substrate, but present-day tintypes use sheets of enameled aluminum, which will last for generations when properly cared for!
 I can't wait to share this historical process with you, and am sure we'll both learn something from one another.

 Born and raised in southern California, I received an MFA in Printmaking with a minor in Ceramics at the University of Iowa, and a BFA in Printmaking from California State University, Chico.
 In 2012, I moved to Louisville, KY with my partner and fellow artist Susanna Crum to start the city's first shared printmaking workspace, Calliope Arts.

-I've had the pleasure of working as an artist and educator with some of the region's very best arts organizations, including as a Visual Arts faculty member at Kentucky's Governor's School for the Arts (2017-2018), Louisville Visual Art Academy (2013-2019), and now St Francis School, where I am their Artist-in-Residence.
-I've also had the opportunity to show my artwork and travel around the world, including recent artist residencies a Kunstnarhuset Messen, Alvik, Norway; Kala Art Institute, Berkeley, CA; Edinburgh Printmakers, Edinburgh, Scotland; and Mildred's Lane, a 94-acre installation and research space in Beach Lake, PA created by J Morgan Puett and Mark Dion.
+I've had the pleasure of working as an artist and educator with some of the region's very best arts organizations, including as a Visual Arts faculty member at Kentucky's Governor's School for the Arts (2017-18), Louisville Visual Art Academy (2013-19), and St Francis School, where I was Artist-in-Residence (2019-20).
+I've also had the opportunity to show my artwork and travel around the world, including recent artist residencies at Kunstnarhuset Messen, Alvik, Norway; Kala Art Institute, Berkeley, CA; Edinburgh Printmakers, Edinburgh, Scotland; and Mildred's Lane, a 94-acre installation and research space in Beach Lake, PA created by J Morgan Puett and Mark Dion.

 To learn more about my personal work, visit my artist website at www.rodolfosalgadojr.com.